jonathanatuscpsu/forecasting-risk/index.md

 Upon successfully completing this course, you will be able to:

+* provide students with a foundational knowledge of time series analysis
+* expose students to a number of traditional and contemporary methods in time series and forecasting
-* identify the appropriate techniques to use to analyze time series data
+* familiarize students with many of the challenges associated with time series forecasting
-* use R for implementing forecasting
-* interpret the output provided by R
+* provide students with practical experience analyzing real-world data and communicating the results

 ## Lecture materials (slides) and code demonstrating the relevant methods.